josmar-crwdstffng/angular/aio/content/guide/http.md

 ### Reading context values in an interceptor

-Within an interceptor, you can read the value of a token in a given request's context with `HttpContext.get()`.
+Within an interceptor, you can read the value of a token in the context of a specific request with `HttpContext.get()`.
 If you have not explicitly set a value for the token, Angular returns the default value specified in the token.

 <code-example header="reading context values in an interceptor" path="http/src/app/http-interceptors/retry-interceptor.ts" region="reading-context"></code-example>